grasela/readmeproject/README.md

 # Describe the project will you be conducting and how your App will address the client’s needs.

-Back2Bikes buy all their bicycle parts from one particular supplier.
+Back2Bikes buy all their bicycle parts from one particular supplier - Bicycle Wholesale Australia.

 During customer's bicycle assesment the mechanic comes up with a list of parts that will be required to conduct the repairs.
 The qualification/sale process is most succesfull with being able to present the prices and details right there on the spot so the customer can make the decision, whether they would like to get the repairs done.
-At the moment, Back2Bikes exposeses their nett, wholesale pricing to the customers , which allows them to convert the sale on spot , however they are unable to introduce Retail Recommended Pricing which will increase the revenue of the foundation.
+At the moment Back2Bikes exposeses their nett, wholesale pricing to the customers , which allows them to convert the sale on spot , however they are unable to introduce Retail Recommended Pricing which will increase the revenue of the foundation.
+They usually try to explain to the customer additional costs (GST, freight etc) however it is a timeconsuming and awkward process.

 The solution is to create a full stack application that will pull the data from the supplier and render it on Back2Bikes own app in workshop.
 This way mechanics/volunteers can follow their known sale/consulting process with improving on margins that come from parts sales.